nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.04]

-The need for protein has been identified as a major component in human nutrition, with fish and related products recognized as a high-quality, safe source of protein.
+T he need for protein has been identified as a major component in human nutrition, with fish and related products recognized as a high-quality, safe source of protein.

 Therefore, it is a national priority to strengthen fisheries and aquaculture to meet the country’s demand for fish.
 Fisheries, aquaculture, and related industries can also contribute to sectors such as gross domestic production, food security, job creation, uplifting the socio-economic status of people, and earning foreign exchange.